AndiH/gpu-lang-compat/README.md

 ## SC23 P3HPC Paper

 The template `table-template--descriptions.in.paper.tex` is a heavily modified version of the _standard_ TeX template extended to -- amongst others -- support references (from `references.bib`).
-Currently, the references are not supported in the HTML output.
-I'm happy to accept your pull request on this!
+Work on supporting references also in HTML output is on the way.

 A preprint of the paper can be found at [arxiv.org/abs/2309.05445](https://arxiv.org/abs/2309.05445).